Man linked to Tauranga double homicide shot dead by police after pursuit

 McGregor said there was no further risk to the public.

-The New Zealand Transport Agency has closed the highway between Cambridge Rd and Fifteenth Ave.
+The New Zealand Transport Agency closed the highway between Cambridge Rd and Fifteenth Ave.
 Motorists have been asked to avoid the area.

-Police Minister Stuart Nash warned residents yesterday that they should expect to see more armed police in the street following Tuesday's double shooting.
+Police Minister Stuart Nash warned residents on Wednesday that they should expect to see more armed police in the street following Tuesday's double shooting.

 He said the escalated response was a temporary measure aimed at tackling the latest flare-up between gangs.